Differentiation In The Classroom: The 8 Strategies That Will Support Every Pupil To Reach A Good Standard

 If nothing else, this would ensure that children gain an awareness of the need to read questions carefully, and avoiding going into auto-pilot when the same types of questions are repeated.

-Differentiation Strategy 8: Phased learning
+Differentiation Strategy 8: Phased learning in the classroom

 This is Mark McCourt’s proposed structure of a learning episode from Teaching For Mastery.